dhruv100691/sessionRec_NARM/README.md

 - A one-hot vector for price info (size = 12)
 - A one-hot vector for category info (size = 995)

-You can also experiment with picking just one of these feature vectors instead of using the concatenated one.
-You'll need to split the numpy matrix accordingly.